kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 (by default it is usually located in `/var/lib/kubelet/pods/$POD/userns`).
 This way, the Kubelet can read all the allocated mappings if it restarts.

-During phase 1, to make sure we don't exhaust the host UID namespace, we will limit the number of pods using user namespaces to `min(maxPods, 1024)`.
+During alpha, to make sure we don't exhaust the host UID namespace, we will limit the number of pods using user namespaces to `min(maxPods, 1024)`.
 This leaves us plenty of host UID space free and this limits is probably never hit in practice.
 See UNRESOLVED for more some UNRESOLVED info we still have on this.